-In this blog series, we’ll shed light on the exciting—and sometimes confusing—topic of analyzing learning.
-We’ll outline a model for talking about the different types of learning analytics and describe the various levels of sophistication in analytics.
+This blog series will shed light on the exciting—and sometimes confusing—topic of analyzing learning.
+We’ll also outline a model for talking about the different types of learning analytics and describe the various levels of sophistication in analytics.

-Even though it's a popular topic, there doesn’t seem to be a standard definition or explanation for using the term.
-For instance, one commonly used definition of is:
+Even though it’s a popular topic, there doesn’t seem to be a standard definition or explanation.
+For instance, one commonly used definition of learning analytics is:

 the measurement, collection, analysis, and reporting of data about learners and their contexts, for purposes of understanding and optimizing learning and the environments in which it occurs

 That’s not a bad place to start, but there’s still a lot of disagreement and confusion about what the term actually means.
-Complicating things further, most of the existing literature defines the term in an academic context that has subtle but significant differences from how it’s used in a corporate context.
+Complicating things further, most of the existing literature defines it in an academic context with subtle but significant differences from how it’s used in a corporate context.

 Learning programs exist to benefit organizational performance, which, in turn, impacts business outcomes.
-And improving business outcomes is a key priority for most business leaders (i.e., the people who sign your paycheck).
-Analytics about learners, programs, and experiences link learning with individual, team, and organizational performance.
+That’s why improving business outcomes is a critical priority for most business leaders (i.e., the people who sign your paycheck).
+And analytics about learners, programs, and experiences link learning with individual, team, and organizational performance.

-We suggest that the definition of corporate learning analytics is something more like:
+We suggest that the definition of corporate learning analytics is something more like this:

 the measurement, collection, analysis, and reporting of data about learners, learning experiences, and learning programs, for purposes of understanding and optimizing learning and its impact on an organization’s performance

-During the following weeks, we’ll explore the world of analyzing learning and discuss topics such as applications, predictive and prescriptive analytics, and learning experience analytics, just to name a few.
-Be sure to sign up to have the latest installments delivered straight to your inbox.
+During the following weeks, we’ll explore the world of analyzing learning and discuss applications, predictive and prescriptive analytics, and learning experience analytics, to name a few.
+These topics include:

 Many thanks to our friends who donated their time to review this series and provide some great feedback.
 The opinions expressed in this series are those of Watershed and do not necessarily represent the opinion of any reviewer.
 No endorsement for Watershed nor this series is implied.